twincities-os/twincitiesos.dev/developer-guide.md

 We recommend using the Git command-line interface to download the source code for the twincitiesos.dev project:

-1. Reach out in [discord](https://discord.gg/awR9AWc6xx) and request permissions to the twincities-os organization.
+1. Reach out in [discord](https://discord.gg/awR9AWc6xx), or open an issue on github to request permissions to the twincities-os organization.
 2. Open a terminal and run `git clone https://github.com/twincities-os/twincitiesos.dev.git`.
 This command downloads twincitiesos.dev to a new `twincitiesos.dev` directory in your current directory.
 1. Open the `twincitiesos.dev` directory in your favorite code editor.